Toffery/parcing-raw-data/README.md

 Then we can use this .csv file in BI instruments to visualize these values.

-E.g., there is a plot of how much taxes were accrued by every month.
+E.g., here is a plot of how much taxes were accrued by every month.

 ![taxes_accrued](taxes_accrued.png)